dantswain/thrash/README.md

 * The code is currently very much a mess and needs to be refactored/cleaned up.
 I've been focused on implementing the features I need and will revisit this soon.

+* Optional fields are not yet supported - this is a high priority for me.

 ## Benchmarks